00Beetzncheez00/htb-reports/htb-blue.md

 6. We have access to the target system.
 Let's see if we can get a meterpreter session out of this.
 And if so migrate the to a more stable process (say lsass), and pull some usernames and password hashes for later use.
 (Attachments 7 - 11)

 **NOTE:** As stated above.
 Depending on the type of engagement (White or Gray Box) type.
 I would establish contact, again, with the client notifying them that I have gained a foothold on the target and see if they would like me to proceed further.
-If approval is given then only then can you proceed.

 - **Attachment 7**